corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/vnodes/retrieving.md

 {{% /tab %}}
 {{< /tabs >}}

-This command returns the list of all virtual nodes in the cluster as an array of `VirtualNodeInfo` objects in the following format:
+This endpoint returns the list of all virtual nodes in the cluster as an array of `VirtualNodeInfo` objects in the following format:
 ```json
 {
   "virtualNodes": [